canonical/ubuntu-core-docs/docs/how-to-guides/using-ubuntu-core.md

 For more information on how to work with snaps, including how to make data snapshots, how to install specific revisions, see the [Snap Documentation ](https://snapcraft.io/docs/).

-To learn how to create your own custom image, see our [Build an image](/tutorials/build-your-first-image/index) guide.
+To learn how to create your own custom image, see our {ref}`Build an image <ref-index-build-your-first-image>` guide.